 The State of California, for purposes of air quality classification, has divided the state into meteorologically and geographically similar areas called air basins.
-The project area is located primarily in the City of Sacramento, with portions of the project in the unincorporated County of Sacramento, which lies within the Sacramento Valley Air Basin (Basin or SVAB).
+The majority of the project area (gas field, compressor station, wellhead, and interconnecting pipelines) is located primarily-in the unincorporated CityCounty of Sacramento, with portions-the balance of the project located in the unincorporated CountyCity of Sacramento., which The entire project area lies within the Sacramento Valley Air Basin (Basin or SVAB).
 The climate of the SVAB is Mediterranean in character, with mild, rainy winter weather from November through March.
 Rainfall averages nearly 20 inches per year, with almost all precipitation occurring between November and March.
 The climate is warm to hot, with dry weather from May through September.
 Maximum temperatures frequently approach or exceed 100°F. The topographic features giving shape to the SVAB are the Coast Range to the west, the Sierra Nevada to the east, and the Cascade Range to the north.
 These ranges channel winds through the Sacramento Valley but also inhibit dispersion of pollutant emissions.